Fish Eaters: The Whys and Hows of Traditional Catholicism

 (For some interesting medieval Catholic fun regarding cats, see Pangur Ban off the Catholics and the Animal World page.)

 Update: Since Marta's death, I've made an indoor cat out of one of the many strays who come around begging every day for food (help feed them and the birds -- mostly hungry sparrows -- here through the FishEaters Amazon Wish List).
 Meet Gutterball (the tiara isn't real; I added it in a graphics program.
 I assure you, no cats were harmed in the making of this photograph).
 She got her name from a neighbor, with whom I was laughing about how the cat would hide in the storm drain in front of my house.
 She went from little orphaned sewer-kitty to queen of the domain.
-She loves her spa day "beauty treatments" (getting brushed):
+She loves her spa day "beauty treatments" (getting brushed), and being assured she is the most beautiful girl-cat in the house.
+That she is the only girl-cat in the house doesn't cross her walnut-sized brain:

 Gutterball, aka Lady Clawley; Professor Weirdo;